 Do you know that moment in your favorite film, when the soundtrack begins to swell and the main character stands up and delivers a speech so rousing, so impassioned, it has the entire room either weeping or cheering by the time it concludes?
-What distinguishes the effectiveness of such a speech is not only the protagonist’s stellar delivery, but also the compelling nature of the subject matter at hand.
+What distinguishes the effectiveness of such a speech is not only the protagonist’s stellar delivery but also the compelling nature of the subject matter at hand.
 Choosing an effective persuasive speech topic is essential for guaranteeing that your future speech or essay is as moving as these.
 If this sounds like a tall order, have no fear.
 Below you’ll find a list of some of the best and most interesting persuasive speech topics for high school students to tackle, from the playful (“Pets for President”) to the serious (“Should We Stop AI from Replacing Human Workers?”).

-And if you’re craving more inspiration, feel free to check out this list of 85 Great Debate Topics, which can be used to generate further ideas.
+And if you’re craving more inspiration, feel free to check out this list of Great Debate Topics, which can be used to generate further ideas.

-What is a Persuasive Speech?
+What is a Good Persuasive Speech?

-Before we get to the list, we must address the question on everyone’s minds: what is a persuasive speech, and what the heck makes for a great persuasive speech topic?
+Before we get to the list, we must address the question on everyone’s minds: what is a persuasive speech, and what the heck makes for a good persuasive speech topic?
 A persuasive speech is a speech that aims to convince its listeners of a particular point of view.
 At the heart of each persuasive speech is a central conflict.
 Note: The persuasive speech stands in contrast to a simple informative speech, which is intended purely to convey information.
 (I.e., an informative speech topic might read: “The History of Making One’s Bed,” while a persuasive speech topic would be: “Why Making One’s Bed is a Waste of Time”—understand?)

 And lest you think that persuasive speeches are simply assigned by your teachers as a particularly cruel form of torture, remember that practicing your oratory skills will benefit you in all areas of life—from job interviews, to business negotiations, to your future college career in public policy or international relations.
 Knowing how to use your voice to enact meaningful change is a valuable skill that can empower you to make a difference in the world.